Learn It, Live It

 A Green Welcome for New Employees

 The Office for Sustainability has partnered with Harvard Human Resources to integrate sustainability into employee orientation.
-New employees are exposed to a five minute presentation about Harvard’s commitment to sustainability and the critical role staff play in helping achieving the goals set by our community.
+New employees learn about Harvard’s commitment to sustainability and the critical role staff play in helping achieving the goals set by our community.

 Four community gardens have been established across Harvard’s campus, the result of a collaborative effort between students and staff.
 Together, the network of gardens serve to engage the community in growing healthy, organic food and herbs, and each garden represents the unique character of its host School.